mikeuf/TicTacToe/README.md

 # TicTacToe
-A simple "Tic-Tac-Toe" game created with Swift and Cocoa for MacOS<br />
+A simple "Tic-Tac-Toe" game created with Swift and Cocoa.
+It runs on Apple MacOS.<br />

 ## Downloading the Executable
 An executable binary can be downloaded from here:<br />
 https://github.com/mikeuf/tic-tac-toe-cocoa/raw/master/TicTacToe.zip<br />

-Since this program is from an "unidentified developer," Mac OS will probably require you to go into Settings to give permission to allow the execution of the program.<br />
+Since this program is from an "unidentified developer," MacOS will probably require you to go into Settings to give permission to allow the execution of the program.<br />

 See this Apple article for more details:<br />
 https://support.apple.com/kb/PH25088<br />